goto-eof/minerva-europass/README.md

 - click on `View more actions` (3 dots) and save the response as PDF file

 ---
-Tested on Linux and on MacOS.
+Tested on Linux and MacOS.